armata/bitrack.tech/_posts/2017-8-31-moving-to-vyos-part-2-accessing-modem.md

 Assuming you have a PPPoE connection, it'll be on a virtual interface, leaving the actual interface (ethX) *unused*.

-That means you can set a static IP (don't use DHCP here!), add some source NAT and some firewall rules and you should be good to go.
+That means you can set a static IP (don't use DHCP here!), add a bit of source NAT, some firewall rules and you should be good to go.

 1) Set the IP on the interface